A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Gradient of Mutual Information

 \section{Gradient of Mutual Information}

-As it is shown in~\cite{optimum,generalized,weighted,mmse2009,mimo,Transmitter}, the gradient of mutual information plays a central role to give a new insight into the some fundamental notions in information theory and also it can be considered as an important measure in optimization problems.
+As it is shown in~\cite{optimum,generalized,weighted,mmse2009,mimo,Transmitter}, the gradient of MI plays a central role to give a new insight into the some fundamental notions in information theory and also it can be considered as an important measure in optimization problems.
 However, this pivotal role does not confined to the aforementioned items as we see in the next section.

-In this section, we first introduce the notion of variation of mutual information between two arbitrary random vectors $\textbf x$ and $\textbf y$.
-Then, using the introduced notion of the mutual information variation, the gradient of mutual information with respect to the system parameters in the system model defined by~\eqref{eqn11} and~\eqref{eqn301} will be given.
+In this section, we first introduce the notion of variation of MI between two arbitrary random vectors $\textbf x$ and $\textbf y$.
+Then, using the introduced notion of the MI variation, the gradient of MI with respect to the system parameters in the system model defined by~\eqref{eqn11} and~\eqref{eqn301} will be given.